Teacher Training & Resources

 The Faith Development Office provides many resources for teachers, facilitators, and religious education leaders.
 Here are suggestions of resources created by the Unitarian Universalist Association (UUA), Unitarian Universalist (UU) religious educators, and others working in the field of religious education in various faiths.

 Tapestry of Faith Curricula

-UUA-developed, flexible programs for children, youth, adults, and multigenerational groups provide stories, activities, and ideas for Religious Education (RE) time and to extend faith development into the home, community, and wider world.
-Online for religious educators to use at no charge.
+UUA-developed, flexible programs for children, youth, adults, and multigenerational groups provide stories, activities, and ideas for religious education (RE) time and to extend faith development into the home, community, and wider world.
+These curricula are online for congregations to use at no charge.

-More UUA Resources for RE
+More UUA Resources for Teachers and Facilitators

 - Family Pages in UU World (PDF) is a four-page, themed, magazine insert that offers all ages stories, activities, and an invitation to faith development.

 - Visit the UUA Bookstore for Toolkit Books including Nurturing Children and Youth: A Developmental Guidebook by Tracey Hurd and Creating Justice Together: Service Projects for Families and Multigenerational Groups by Susan Lawrence.

 - Discover more Tapestry of Faith resources for religious education programming, especially skill-building resources such as Welcoming Children with Special Needs (PDF), Spirituality and the Arts in Children's Programming, and Making Music Live.

 - Subscribe to the Reach-L email list for peer discussion and resource-sharing for leading Unitarian Universalist religious education.